 - Depending on your plumbing, you could need plumber’s tape or glue

 Now that you’ve gathered your tools, you’re ready to start.
 The first step is to turn off the water going to the vanity.
-If your sink doesn’t have a cutoff valve, you will need to turn off the water supply going to the house.
-This step will save you from having a large water mess during the process.
+If your sink has no cutoff valve, you must turn off the water supply to the house.
+This step will save you from having a large water mess.
 After shutting off the water supply, disconnect the plumbing from the old vanity.

 Once the plumbing is disconnected, start disassembling your old vanity for removal.
 You remove the sink first, followed by the vanity top.
 Using your utility knife, separate the old vanity top from the wall by cutting away the old caulk.
 Once the caulk has been removed, you can lift the vanity top from the cabinet.

 Next, remove the old cabinetry.
 Once you’ve done that, it’s best to clean the area where it sat.
 This is also the time to patch any problem spots in the wall or flooring.

 The next step is prepping the new vanity.
 If it has a back on it, this is the time to cut the holes for the plumbing.
 This is also the time to prepare shims to level the cabinet if necessary.
 Use your pencil to mark the wall where the new vanity should be and set it in place, securing it to the wall with screws.

 Once you have your vanity securely installed, attach the vanity top.
 Start by caulking around the base’s top to eliminate gaps where the top might not meet the base perfectly.
 Install your sink and faucets after placing your vanity top and securing it.
 Typically, faucets have installation instructions to help you connect them correctly.